 Index Funds invest in many different companies so this helps insulate the overall value of the portfolio if one of the companies runs into trouble.
 There a definitely pros and cons to investing in individual dividend stocks vs index funds.

-The portfolio is professionally managed by people who monitor the market and the fund is likely ruled by guiding principle around what to buy, when to buy, and when to sell holdings.
+The portfolio is professionally managed by people who monitor the market and the fund is likely ruled by guiding principles around what to buy, when to buy, and when to sell holdings.

 From my experience, this is where I had some trouble with my index fund holdings, especially in a volatile market.